SuperSat001/Question-Extractor/readme.md

 - I know that `While Not Merging` command appears a bit complicated but after 2-3 uses you will be comfortable

 - `Last <x>` just keeps track of last button pressed.

+- `pdf2image` is a bit slow, suggest me new libraries.

 - Make sure the program successfully terminates in-case you close the `Tkinter` window in between.
 It's kinda wack.